SockguardSockguard

 sockguard-socket:

-The published image runs as root inside the container by default so it can open /var/run/docker.sock on stock Docker hosts without user or group_add overrides.
+The published image runs as UID 65532 (Chainguard nonroot) inside the container.
+On stock Docker hosts where /var/run/docker.sock is owned by the docker group you may need a group_add override with the socket's numeric group ID or a matching user: override.
 The meaningful hardening levers are the proxy policy, read_only, dropped capabilities, no-new-privileges, and your runtime's seccomp/AppArmor/SELinux defaults.

 If you choose TCP instead of a unix socket, Sockguard only allows loopback TCP by default.
-Non-loopback TCP requires mutual TLS unless you explicitly opt into legacy plaintext mode with SOCKGUARD_LISTEN_INSECURE_ALLOW_PLAIN_TCP=true.
+Non-loopback TCP requires mutual TLS unless you explicitly opt into legacy plaintext mode with both SOCKGUARD_LISTEN_INSECURE_ALLOW_PLAIN_TCP=true and SOCKGUARD_LISTEN_INSECURE_ALLOW_UNAUTHENTICATED_CLIENTS=true.

 On this page